 2. Any siblings?
 If yes, were they equally interested in Cricket?

-3. Who were your cricket role model / inspiration whilst growing up?
+3. Who was your cricket role model/inspiration whilst growing up?

 5. When did you realize that you have to become a cricketer and play for Team India?